What does a radiologist do?

 Your Radiologist

-Your radiologist is a medical doctor who specializes in diagnosing and treating disease and injury, using medical imaging techniques such as x-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET), fusion imaging, and ultrasound.
-Because some of these imaging techniques involve the use of radiation, and require training to understand radiation safety and protection.
+Your radiologist is a medical doctor who specializes in diagnosing and treating multiple medical conditions using x-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET) or ultrasound.
+Some of these imaging techniques use radiation and require training to understand radiation safety and protection.
+The person who operates the machine to acquire your images is often a radiology technologist.
+The doctor who reviews those images and decides what they show is a radiologist.:

 Your Radiologist Plays a Key Role in Your Healthcare By:

-- Acting as an expert consultant to your referring physician (the doctor who sent you to the radiology department or clinic for testing) by aiding him or her in choosing the proper examination, interpreting the resulting medical images, and using test results to direct your care.
+- Acting as an expert consultant to your referring physician (the doctor who sent you to the radiology department or clinic for testing) by aiding them in choosing the proper exam, interpreting the resulting medical images, and using test results to direct your care.
+Radiologists play a key role in healthcare; interpretation of a medical imaging exam is often how many critical diagnoses are made.

-- Treating diseases by means of radiation (radiation oncology) or minimally invasive, image-guided therapeutic intervention (interventional radiology).
+- Treating diseases by means of minimally invasive, image-guided therapeutic intervention (often done by a specialized radiologist called an interventional radiologist).

-- Correlating medical image findings with other examinations and tests.
+- Correlating medical image findings with other exams and tests.

-- Recommending further appropriate examinations or treatments when necessary and conferring with referring physicians.
+- Recommending further appropriate exams or treatments when necessary and conferring with referring physicians.

 - Directing radiologic technologists (personnel who operate the equipment) in the proper performance of quality exams.